Peyton List (actress, born 1986)

-Peyton List (born August 8, 1986) is an American actress and professional model, known for roles on Mad Men, FlashForward, The Tomorrow People and Frequency.
-She began her career on daytime television, playing Lucy Montgomery on the CBS soap opera As the World Turns from 2001 to 2005, before she went to primetime with regular roles on the short-lived dramas Windfall (2006) and Big Shots (2007).
+Peyton List (born August 8, 1986) is an American actress known for her roles in Mad Men, FlashForward, The Tomorrow People and Frequency.
+She started her career on daytime television, playing Lucy Montgomery on the CBS soap opera As the World Turns from 2001 to 2005, before transitioning to primetime with regular roles on the short-lived dramas Windfall (2006) and Big Shots (2007).

-From 2008 to 2013, List had a recurring role as Jane Siegel in the AMC period drama Mad Men.
+From 2008 to 2013, List had a recurring role as Jane Siegel in the AMC drama Mad Men.
 In film, she has appeared in The Greatest Game Ever Played (2005), Shuttle (2009) and Meeting Evil (2012).
 List also starred in the short-lived science fiction dramas FlashForward (ABC, 2009–2010), and The Tomorrow People (The CW, 2013–2014).
-During the 2016–17 television season, she starred as the lead character in The CW drama series Frequency.
+During the 2016–17 television season, she portrayed the lead character in The CW drama series Frequency.
 In 2018, she had a recurring role in season 3 of the science fiction series Colony.
 She also starred on a recurring basis as Poison Ivy in the Fox crime drama series Gotham (2018–2019), and voiced the character in the 2019 animated film Batman: Hush.

 Early life

-List was born in Boston, Massachusetts, to Douglas List and Sherri Anderson, but grew up in Baltimore, Maryland, with her sister Brittany List.
-She began her education at Cedarcroft pre-school and Calvert School, and then went to the Roland Park Country School in Baltimore.
-She studied ballet at the School of American Ballet in New York City.
+List was born in Boston to Douglas List and Sherri Anderson and grew up in Baltimore, Maryland, with her sister Brittany.
+She went to preschool at Cedarcroft pre-school in Kennett Square, Pennsylvania and Calvert School in Baltimore, and then attended the Roland Park Country School in Baltimore.
+She studied ballet at the School of American Ballet on the Upper West Side in Manhattan, New York.

 Career

-Modeling

-At the age of nine, she began a career as a model.
-Her first significant commercial appearance was as one of the "daughters next door" (together with her sister) in Washington Square.